MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMAdministrativeUser.md

 ```

 ## DESCRIPTION
-The **Get-CMAdministrativeUser** cmdlet gets one or more administrative users in Microsoft System Center Configuration Manager.
+The **Get-CMAdministrativeUser** cmdlet gets one or more administrative users in Configuration Manager.
 An administrative user has a defined set of permissions and may be a member of one or more scopes or roles.

 > [!NOTE]